-The City of Nauvoo, Nauvoo Tourism Office, Joseph Smith Historic Site and Historic Nauvoo sponsor an annual gathering to celebrate the full gamut of Nauvoo’s legacy - its Native American peoples, its origins as a river town, its role in the Latter-day Saints’ history, its place in the utopian Icarian movement, its appeal to German immigrants, its contribution to the Sisters of St. Benedict ministry, its significance in Midwest viticulture, its reflection of trends in American agriculture, and its rebirth as a point of heritage tourism.
-This gathering is a venue for sharing stories that have not yet entered into the standard narrative of the histories of Hancock and Lee counties.
-The 9th Annual Untold Nauvoo Stories symposium will be held February 1-2 at various locations throughout Nauvoo.
+The annual Untold Nauvoo Stories Symposium traditionally celebrates the full gamut of Nauvoo's legacy including its Native American peoples, its origins as a river town, its role in the Latter-day Saints' history, its place in the utopian Icarian movement, its appeal to German immigrants, its contribution to the Sisters of St. Benedict ministry, its significance in Midwest viticulture, its reflection of trends in American agriculture, and its rebirth as a point of heritage tourism.
+This gathering is a venue for sharing stories that have not yet entered into the standard narrative of the histories of Nauvoo and the surrounding region.
+Previous symposiums have featured 25 speakers over the first weekend in February.
+This annual gathering is sponsored by the City of Nauvoo, Nauvoo Area Chamber of Commerce, Nauvoo Tourism Office, Joseph Smith Historic Site and Historic Nauvoo.